 A Capitol Idea

-When Washington's Capitol Building was built in 1911, its architects designated certain areas for the display of art.
+When Washington's Capitol Campus was built in the 1920s, its architects designated certain areas for the display of art.
 Over the years, legislators offered various proposals to fill those spaces, but the appropriations were never approved until 1979, when $200,000 for art was included in the 1979-1981 budget, mostly due to the efforts of Representative John O'Brien (1911-2007).

 In a procedure agreed to by the Joint Legislative Facilities Committee and the State Capitol Museum Board, a panel of jurors was chosen that included architects and arts educators from state universities, as well arts patrons such as Virginia Wright (b.
 1929).
 These jurors pored over 200 public art proposals and selected six semi-finalists.
 Of those six, they chose Michael Spafford and Alden Mason, both senior faculty members of the University of Washington art department, based on preliminary drawings and interviews with the artists.